chen4119/sambal.dev/pages/docs/resources/sample-schema-json-ld.md

 position: 3
 ---

 Schema.org can seem overwhelming at first with so many fields and so many schemas, most you probably will never use.
-One good place to get started is Google's [search gallery](https://developers.google.com/search/docs/guides/search-gallery) of supported schemas.
+One good place to get started is Google's [search gallery](https://developers.google.com/search/docs/guides/search-gallery) of structured data.
 Following those guidelines will help your website display in richer features in search results.
 Below are some sample schemas you might find useful.

 * [Article](/docs/resources/sample-schema-json-ld#article)